Menu

 Maria van Jessekerk on Burgwal

-It is a striking building because this church has not one but two towers – which is quite unusual for a church.
-Furthermore, the towers also differ from each other architecturally.
+It is a striking building because this church has not one but two towers, which is quite unusual for a church.
+Furthermore, the towers differ architecturally.
 Learn the story behind the towers here and admire the beautiful interior.

 St. Hyppolytus Kapel

 This is one of the oldest buildings in Delft!
-The chapel was built at the beginning of the 1400s and was used for various functions in later centuries.
+The chapel was built in the early 1400s and was used for various functions in subsequent centuries.
 Initially, the chapel was part of the Heilige Geest Zusterhuis (an almshouse and hospital run by a community of devout women).
-After that, it was used as a storehouse for weapons.
-The restoration began at the beginning of the 1900s, and the Roman Catholic church started to use it as a place of worship.
+Afterward, it was used as a weapons storehouse.
+Restoration began in the early 1900s, and the Roman Catholic Church started to using it as a place of worship.

 Waalse Kerk on Agathaplein (the Chapel of the St. Agathaklooster)